ahonokalia/Phase-3-Project/README.md

 ## Dataset

 The dataset used for this analysis is derived from the Terry v.
 Ohio case and includes various features related to police stops and arrest outcomes.
-You can access the dataset [here](link_to_your_dataset).
+You can access the dataset [here](https://data.seattle.gov/Public-Safety/Terry-Stops/28ny-9ts8/about_data).

-## Getting Started
+## Non-technical Presentation

 To run the notebook, you will need: